 We are a sedentary nation of couch potatoes addicted to computer games, TV, and spectator sports.
 We need exercise!
-Children who once were off the charts in exercise demand, now sit; and way too much – 17 percent are overweight or obese, largely due to sitting.
+Children who once were off the charts in exercise now sit way too much – 17 percent are overweight or obese, largely due to sitting.
 This makes them prone to adult type 2 diabetes, with its dire complications.

 Exercise may help: